Maritime history: 21st century

 Since the turn of the millennium, the construction of stealth ships have occurred.
 These are ships which employs stealth technology construction techniques in an effort to ensure that it is harder to detect by one or more of radar, visual, sonar, and infrared methods.
 These techniques borrow from stealth aircraft technology, although some aspects such as wake reduction are unique to stealth ships' design.

 Some of the major social changes of this period include women becoming admirals in defensive navies, being allowed to work on submarines, and being appointed captains of cruise ships.

 Arctic Resources Race

 Map of the Arctic region showing the Northeast Passage, the Northern Sea Route within it, and the Northwest Passage.

 As of March 2020, global superpowers are currently in competition of laying claim to both regions of the Arctic Circle and shipping routes that lead directly into the Pacific and Atlantic oceans from the North Pole.
-Extensive access to the sea routes of the North Pole would allow, for example, save thousands of kilometers in distance from Europe to China.
+Extensive access to the sea routes of the North Pole would allow, for example, saving thousands of kilometers in distance from Europe to China.
 Most prominently, claims to territory in the Arctic Circle would guarantee a plethora of resources; some including: oil, gas, minerals, and fish.